Your payments will arrive safely with SEPA

 If you do not know the beneficiary's IBAN or the beneficiary bank's BIC or if that information is not included on the invoice, please ask the beneficiary.
 If you only have the beneficiary's traditional account information at your disposal, you can use an IBAN calculator to convert it into the required SEPA standard.

 If you want to send invoices in foreign currencies to recipients domestically or abroad, use our IPI (International Payment Instruction) voucher.
 The IPI voucher already includes the reference number, originator data, and the IBAN.
-IPI vouchers can be ordered from your client advisor or our Customer Service Center at +423 236 88 11.
+IPI vouchers can be ordered from your client advisor or our Advisory Centre at +423 236 88 11.

 Come see us